Cheesom99/AdventureDB-MySQL/Data Exploration.md

 | Above 100k    | $3,750,950.96   |
 | 0-25K  | $3,407,009.58   |

+- In cummulative purchases, the income category 50k - 75k spent the most

 ### 8. What income category does the most transactions?
 **Steps Taken:**